catalyst-cooperative/pudl-usage-metrics/usage_metrics/README.md

 ## Environment Variables
 The ETL uses [ipinfo](https://ipinfo.io/) to geocode ip addresses.
 You need to obtain an ipinfo API token and store it in the `IPINFO_TOKEN` environment variable.

-Dagster stores run logs and caches in a directory stored in the `DAGSTER_HOME`.
-The `usage_metrics/dagster_home/dagster.yaml` file contains configuration for the dagster instance. **Note:** The `usage_metrics/dagster_home/storage` directory could grow to become a couple GBs because all op outputs for every run are store there.
+Dagster stores run logs and caches in a directory stored in the `DAGSTER_HOME` environment variable.
+The `usage_metrics/dagster_home/dagster.yaml` file contains configuration for the dagster instance. **Note:** The `usage_metrics/dagster_home/storage` directory could grow to become a couple GBs because all op outputs for every run is store there.
 You can read more about the dagster_home directory in the [dagster docs](https://docs.dagster.io/deployment/dagster-instance#default-local-behavior).

 To set these environment variables, run these commands **from the `business` directory:**
 ```